writethedocs/www/docs/conf/na/2017/index.rst

                     <div class="col-xs-12 col-sm-4 text-center">
                       <div class="schedule-home__tile">
                         <div class="schedule-home__date">
-                          May 14
+                          May 13
                         </div>
                         <p class="schedule-home__day">
-                          Sunday
+                          Saturday
                         </p>
                         <p class="schedule-home__desc">
+                          If you're in town early,
-                          Join us for the <a href="/conf/na/2017/writing-day/">Writing Day</a> and Welcome Reception.
+                          join us for the <a href="/conf/na/2017/hike/">Hike</a>.
-                          The first official day of the conference is full of chances to interact with other documentarians.
+                          Portland has excellent access to the woods right in the city, and we'll be exploring Forest Park and the Hoyt Arboretum.
                         </p>
                       </div>
                     </div>
                     <div class="col-xs-12 col-sm-4 text-center">
                       <div class="schedule-home__tile">
                         <div class="schedule-home__date">
-                          May 15
+                          May 14
                         </div>
                         <p class="schedule-home__day">
-                          Monday
+                          Sunday
                         </p>
                         <p class="schedule-home__desc">
+                        Join us for the <a href="/conf/na/2017/writing-day/">Writing Day</a> and Welcome Reception.
-                        The first day of talks and the conference party.
+                        The first official day of the conference is full of chances to interact with other documentarians.
-                        We will be running the main track of content in the Ballroom, and the <a href="/conf/na/2017/unconference/">Unconference</a> downstairs in Lola's Room.
                         </p>
                       </div>
                     </div>
                     <div class="col-xs-12 col-sm-4 text-center">
                       <div class="schedule-home__tile schedule-home__tile--last">
                         <div class="schedule-home__date">
-                          May 16
+                          May 15-16
                         </div>
                         <p class="schedule-home__day">
                           Tuesday
                         </p>
                         <p class="schedule-home__desc">
-                          The last day of the conference, and we all have to say goodbye :( We will be running the main track of content in the Ballroom, and <a href="/conf/na/2017/unconference/">Unconference</a>  downstairs in Lola's Room all day.
+                          The main days of the conference.
+                          We will be running our main track in the Ballroom, and the <a href="/conf/na/2017/unconference/">Unconference</a> downstairs in Lola's Room.
                         </p>
                       </div>
                     </div>